Holonomy and vortex structures in quantum hydrodynamics: Exact wavefunction factorization

 so that the coupled system reads

-Upon expanding $\Psi$ in terms of the exact factorization and recalling the definition of the velocity \eqref{PauliVelocity}, it is simple to see the agreement in the vortex equations.
-Upon performing a long and involved calculation similar to appendix \ref{LongCalc}, one can also reconstruct the Pauli equation given here from the hydrodynamic equations \eqref{PauliEOM1}-\eqref{PauliEOM3}. \end{remark}
+Upon expanding $\Psi$ in terms of the exact factorization and recalling the definition of the velocity \eqref{PauliVelocity}, we see the agreement in the vortex equations.
+Upon performing a long calculation similar to appendix \ref{LongCalc}, one can also reconstruct the Pauli equation given here from the hydrodynamic equations \eqref{PauliEOM1}-\eqref{PauliEOM3}. \end{remark}